 The data provided at this page are provided under a Creative Commons Attribution-ShareAlike 4.0 International License .
 No Eora license is needed to use the data provided at this page.
 Please note we generally cannot provide support for these files.
 These results are provdided "as is".
 Documentation is provided in the papers linked at this page.

 Values are in current year '000 USD unless otherwise specified.

-Table reporting for each country the main GVC indicators for all available years: value added in trade (VA), foreign value added (FVA), domestic value added (DVA) and indirect value added (DVX).
+Table reporting for each country the main GVC indicators for all available years: foreign value added (FVA), domestic value added (DVA) and indirect value added (DVX).

 Country-by-country matrix reporting, for each exporting country, the value added contributed by all other countries in the world.
 Rows show the country originating the VA and columns show the country exporting that VA.
 Available for all years from 1990 to 2018.
 Downloadable as a binary .mat file (readable in MATLAB, Octave, Python, and R) or as a ZIP package with one CSV file per year.

-Due to data errors, the following countries should be excluded from this GVC analysis: Belarus, Benin, Burkina Faso, Congo, Eritrea, Ethiopia, Guinea, Guyana, Libya, Moldova, Serbia, Sudan, Yemen, Zimbabwe, Former USSR.
+Due to insufficient data quality, the following countries should be excluded from this GVC analysis: Belarus, Benin, Burkina Faso, Congo, Eritrea, Ethiopia, Guinea, Guyana, Libya, Moldova, Serbia, Sudan, Yemen, Zimbabwe, Former USSR.

 A number of diagnostic and quality check graphs are available here: Diagnostic quality check charts